espocrm/documentation/docs/development/metadata/entity-defs.md

 *string*

+*(available for belongsTo, hasOne)*

 A field to be used as a name of a foreign record.
-Needed when a foreign entity type does not have a field *name*.
+Needed when a foreign entity type does not have the field *name*.

 ### audited